Kwaku60/Briteverify_verification/README.md

 - allow only _active_ users in the database to have access to the API (remember that users in the database can be active or inactive)
 - only existing users can gain access to the API
+ # I think there should be a method running that will check the status of current user. if inactive, return, otherwise continue to verification method. a current user object should be created anyways for future functionality and should be globally accessible to all controllers once a user is signed into our application, then we can set permissions, or refference the object to grant access to specific features before executing methods in those files..

 Again, let your creativity flourish.
 Be sure to document the new API call in your README updates--we love examples!